Peter H. Falk

 Peter Hastings Falk (born 1950) is an American art historian, advisor and publisher.
 Falk is a graduate of Brown University (Art History, 1973) and of the Rhode Island School of Design (Architecture, 1976).
+He is a professional appraiser.
+He is also the U.S. Senior Advisor for Artprice.com.

 In 1993, Falk began publishing Art Price Index International.
 In 1996 he became Editor-in-Chief of ArtNet and later Editor-in-Chief of AskArt.
 Since 2000, he has been Consulting Editor to Artprice.
 He publishes reference books on American art under his Falk Art Reference imprint (formerly Sound View Press).
-He is also a professional appraiser.
+He is best known as the author of the biographical dictionary Who Was Who in American Art.
+It won the Wittenborn Award and American's Library Association's Outstanding Academic Title.
+He has also published books on conservation and art forensics.